This is a must-read for new and expectant mom! What shouldn’t you buy used?

 So what is something you should and shouldn’t buy?
 Below is my list of baby and children items that you should NOT buy for your baby or child.

 Car Seats – What makes a car seat so dangerous?
 You more than likely don’t know the person and you don’t know the full history of the car seat.
 NEVER purchase or re-use a car seat that’s been in an accident; replace immediately.
 All car seats are made of durable plastic that in an event of a car accident they will remain hold and sturdy protecting the child in the seat.
 However, after daily use and sitting in a hot (and/or cold car) all year long can deteriorate the plastic making it more likely to crack or break.
-Best rule of thumb is car seats expire 6 years after the manufacture date for example a car seat was manufactured on April 15 2014 would have a manufacturer expiration date December 31, 2020 more than likely at the end of the last year.
-There are some exclusion to the 6 year rule as products like Britax and Diono are made from higher quality materials thus why they are $300 a pop these seat can last up to 8 years.
-I highly suggest replacing your car seat after a few years to prevent further breakdown on the plastic.
-Read more in this helpful article from Baby Gaga.
+The best rule of thumb is car seats expire 6 years after the manufacture date, for example, a car seat was manufactured on April 15, 2014, would have a manufacturer expiration date December 31, 2020, more than likely at the end of the last year.
+There are some exclusions to the 6-year rule as products like Britax and Diono are made from higher quality materials thus why they are $300 a pop these seats can last up to 8 years.
+I highly suggest replacing your car seat after a few years to prevent the further breakdown on the plastic.

-Formula, Baby Food and Cereals – Formula should never be bought used or even opened this is a no brainer and you shouldn’t buy them.
-Even if the item is new and not opened I would suggest steering clear of this item; you just never know what would have happened it that item it could be tainted in some way plus the whole WIC fiasco would make me steer clear as well.
+Formula, Baby Food, and Cereals – Formula should never be bought used or even opened this is a no-brainer and you shouldn’t buy them.
+Even if the item is new and not open I would suggest steering clear of this item; you just never know what would have happened it that item it could be tainted in some way plus the whole WIC fiasco would make me steer clear as well.

-Breast Pumps – Yes, you can replace all the pieces but there’s not way to be certain in can be thoroughly cleaned.
-It may contain bacteria, or contaminated milk.
+Breast Pumps – Yes, you can replace all the pieces but there’s no way to be certain it can be thoroughly cleaned.
+It may contain bacteria or contaminated milk.